The best story writing apps and software help writers express their ideas while keeping out of their way. This article round-ups your choices.

 What is the best app for writing a novel?

 Scrivener is the best novel writing app.
-A well designed and popular writing app for novelists, it is packed with all the features you need.
+A well-designed and popular writing app for novelists, it is packed with all the features you need.
 Scrivener offers a wealth of tools to help you track plot threads, store notes on characters and locations and structure your work.
-Given the range of features it includes, Scrivener is reasonably priced at about $50.
+Given the range of features, Scrivener is reasonably priced at about $45.
 Living Writer is a newer entry on the market and also worth checking out.

 Join over 15,000 writers today